 It has a protective pad built-in and ten elastic Velcro straps.
 It grows to about 20 inches in height when filled to capacity.
 It has a 47.2-inch long and 35.4-inch-wide footprint.

 A smaller 15 cubic-foot bag extends to the same height but has a smaller footprint (43.3 inches long and 33.5 inches wide).

 INNO BRM660BK Wedge Cargo Box

 If you park in a garage or in enclosed parking lots frequently, you should think hard about getting a rooftop box.

 Many of these versions add nearly two feet to the height of your car’s roof (including the height of the box and the rack), which is a no-no for SUVs and vans.

 The good news is that those who need to keep a low profile have a range of options.
 The INNO BRM660BK Wedge Cargo Box is one of the best-looking wedges in the category, with a contoured shape that provides 11 inches of depth while only rising 9.6 inches above your rack’s crossbars.

 The Wedge has more to offer than just clearance: it features a high fit and finishes, with tool-free installation, a beautiful and aerodynamic form that reduces wind noise while accommodating a rear antenna and door, and a dual-sided opening that improves access and organization.

-The INNO is the most low-profile rooftop box on the market, but there are a few versions that come close behind.
+The INNO is the most low-profile rooftop box on the market, but a few versions come close behind.
 The Thule Pulse Alpine (also 11 cu. ft.) rises 11.3 inches off the crossbars (almost 1.5 inches higher than the Wedge 660) and only opens on the passenger side, but it costs $500 less.

 Marksign Truck Cargo Bag with Cargo Net